menu

 Demographics

-The education level of Albion citizens is a little higher than the average for US cities and towns: 24.89% of adults in Albion have at least a bachelor's degree.
+The overall education level of Albion citizens is substantially higher than the typical US community, as 29.46% of adults in Albion have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Albion is English.
-Other important languages spoken here include Polish and Greek.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics